 Spread the mixture into the prepared pan and gently push it up the sides to form the crust.

 Bake for 1 hour.
-When it’s done, transfer the crust straight to the refrigerator so it can cool completely.
+When it’s done, transfer the crust straight to the refrigerator and let cool completely.

 While the crust bakes, make the filling.
 In a double boiler, beat the egg yolks until thick.
 Slowly add the sugar while continuing to mix, then stir in the lemon juice.
 Cook the mixture over low heat, whisking constantly, until it thickens.
-Cover and place it in the fridge to chill.
+Cover and place it in the fridge and come back to it once it's chilled.

 Once everything is cold, start assembling.
 Spread half the whipped cream over the cooled meringue crust, add the lemon filling, and top with the rest of the whipped cream.

-Refrigerate the assembled pie for at least 2 hours so it can firm up before serving.
+Refrigerate the assembled pie for at least 2 hours to continue to firm up before serving.

 Notes